gkjohnson/three-gpu-pathtracer/README.md

 updateMaterials() : void
 ```

+Updates the material properties.
+Must be called when properties change for any materials already being used.

 ### .updateEnvironment

 ```js
 updateEnvironment() : void
 ```

+Updates lighting from the scene environment and background properties.
+Must be called if any associated scene settings change on the set scene object.

 ### .updateLights

 ```js
 updateLights() : void
 ```

+Updates lights used in path tracing.
+Must be called if any lights are added or removed or properties change.

 ### .renderSample